Program Contact

 kira.hall@colorado.edu

 The Literacy Practicum (LING 1900) is an outreach program sponsored by the CU Boulder Linguistics Department.
 We collaborate with Boulder community partners to support literacy development among various populations.
-With our partners Boulder Reads, The Family Learning Center, and University Hill Bilingual Elementary School, we support elementary school children learning to read.
-With our partners Swap and Emily Griffiths Technical College, we foster literacy and oral language development with adults learning English.
+With our partners Boulder Reads (Boulder Library), Reading Partners Colorado, The Family Learning Center, and University Hill Dual Immersion Elementary School, we support elementary school children learning to read.
+With our partner the International English Center, we foster literacy and oral language development with adults using English as an additional language in academic and workplace settings.

-The program matches CU Boulder Literacy Practicum volunteers, or “Buff Buddies,” to literacy and language learners in the Front Range area.
-Students enrolled in this community-based learning course have the opportunity to earn one extra credit hour while volunteering as a mentor for approximately 1-2 hours per week.
+The program matches CU Boulder Literacy Practicum volunteers, or “Buff Buddies,” with literacy and language learners in the Front Range area.
+Students enrolled in this community-based learning course have the opportunity to earn one extra credit hour when they volunteer as mentors for approximately 1-2 hours per week.

 With this additional credit hour, CU Boulder students engage in praxis – connecting literacy and second language acquisition theories to practice.
 The opportunity for “Buff Buddies” to connect classroom learning to experiences in the community is a great motivator and an important component of humanizing education.
 At the same time, literacy and language learners involved in the program gain inspirational access to university students who are committed to community-based learning.

-Current community partners include Boulder Public Library, Family Learning Center, the CU Boulder Swap Program, University Hill Elementary School, and Emily Griffiths Technical College.
+Current community partners include Boulder Public Library, Family Learning Center, the CU Boulder International English Center, and University Hill Elementary School.

-This program is available to undergraduate students enrolled in any of the Linguistics Department’s many courses.
-Students may also enroll in the program for repeat credit.
+This program is available to undergraduate students from all disciplines across campus.
+Students may also enroll in the program as many times as they’d like.

 Additional Info